mhalley/frontend-nanodegree-feedreader/README.md

 # Testing the feed reeder

-This file uses Jasmine (http://jasmine.github.io/), a framework for testing.
-The file feedreader.js runs several tests on on the feed reader application in this file.
+The feedreader.js file uses Jasmine (http://jasmine.github.io/), a framework for testing.
+The file is found in the js/ folder.
+Feedreader.js runs several tests on on the feed reader application in this file.

 # How it works